MouradElmehammedi/mourad-portfolio/README.md

 - Light & Dark mode
 - Responsive website

-## Important
+## Important Note

-If you want to be a professional developer, you have to know the fundamentals like JavaScript and CSS really well.
-I highly recommend you go through my [Professional JavaScript](https://www.udemy.com/course/professional-javascript-course/?referralCode=0C1D5752923168BC87C2) and [Professional CSS](https://www.udemy.com/course/professional-css/?referralCode=4C3C08E82629E6B15752) courses.
+To excel as a professional developer, it's essential to have a solid understanding of core technologies like JavaScript and CSS.

-I'm close to releasing a complete React & Next.js course.
-Get on the email list to receive early-bird pricing: [link](https://email.bytegrad.com/).
+Consider strengthening your foundation by delving into fundamental courses on these topics.

 ## Setup

-1. Add RESEND_API_KEY environment variable in .env.local
+1. Configure the `RESEND_API_KEY` environment variable in the `.env.local` file.
-2. In the send-email.ts action file, change the "to" email to your own email
+2. Customize the recipient email address in the `send-email.ts` action file to your own email for testing purposes.